wrightben/codeeval/Array Absurdity - RapLeaf (PHP).md

 **Output sample:**

-Print out the duplicated entry, each one on a new line eg
+Print out the duplicate number, each one on a new line eg

 > 0<br />4